-In 2020 FRIDA embarked on a process contribution to change is powerful and that would aid us in creating a feminist, magical.
-HOW we conceptualize MEL decolonised, and inclusive approach is deeply political and this framework to MEL, further supporting us to center aims to lay the foundation for our MEL learning in a more participatory and commitments. accessible way.
-Over the course of two years, we conducted a process across This approach invites us to creatively the FRIDAverse that aimed to challenge disrupt, politically question, and openthe language, structures, and tools heartedly imagine together brave spaces traditionally used for monitoring and for a brighter future. evaluating programming, development outcomes, and resource accountability.
+In 2020 FRIDA embarked on a process that would aid us in creating a feminist, decolonised, and inclusive approach to MEL, further supporting us to center learning in a more participatory and accessible way.
+Over the course of two years, we conducted a process across the FRIDAverse that aimed to challenge the language, structures, and tools traditionally used for monitoring and evaluating programming, development outcomes, and resource accountability.

 The results of this two year long process is the Strategic MEL Framework.
-We maintain the belief that how we measure, track, and are able to assess both the individual and collective
+We maintain the belief that how we measure, track, and are able to assess both the individual and collective contribution to change is powerful and magical.
+HOW we conceptualize MEL is deeply political and this framework aims to lay the foundation for our MEL commitments.